max-talanov/1/research_vault/CPG/Limitations of the model.md

 In addition, animals change their gait patterns, such as walking, trotting, and galloping, depending on locomotor speed by controlling the interlimb coordination.
 A neural model simulating coordination between RG circuits controlling each limb has been proposed (Danner et al., 2016, 2017).

+## No ascending projections taken in account diagonal or homolateral

+## No cervical circuits taken in account

+## No V3E projections in the model